21st-centuryman/21st-centuryman.github.io/content/crackhead_futurist.md

 We are driven.

-We are not crazy.

 We will never stop at anything to build the future we want.

 I would love to work 8 to 24  on something I love.
 My current employer does not give me this.
 Can you?

-If not should I start my own firm?
-I’m not sure if I can do that in Sweden.
-I am not allowed to fire anyone I want here.
-Can we build the future with such an idiotic law?

 I remember at the beginning of my time at KTH, we were introduced to the Engineering Union of Sweden.
 Their representative told us “Sweden has the most patents per capita after Switzerland”.
 Is that something to brag about?